Automatic Differentiation

 contain a double value and a mutable reference.

-We can use the number DSL to express an example program.
+We can use the number DSL to express two example programs.

 // d = 3 + 3x^2

-This program uses effect operations for multiplication, addition, and for embedding constant literals.
+These programs use effect operations for multiplication, addition, the exponential function, and for embedding constant literals.

 Forwards Propagation